lklkevin/pear/README.md

 ### CI/CD
 1. We are using various pre-commit hooks to ensure consistent coding conventions and formatting such as ```black```.
 2. We run automated testing when a PR is merged using ```GitHub Actions``` to ensure correct functionality.

+## GitHub Workflow

+ **1. Branching and Development**
+- Each team member works on a separate feature branch based on `main`.
+- Before starting work, they pull the latest changes to stay up to date.
+- Changes are committed and pushed to their respective feature branches.

+ **2. Pull Requests (PRs) and Code Reviews**
+- After completing a feature, the developer opens a Pull Request (PR) on GitHub.
+- Other team members review the code, suggest improvements, and request changes if needed.

+ **3. Automated Tests on PRs**
+- Continuous Integration (CI) runs automated tests on each PR.
+- If tests fail, the developer must fix issues before merging.
+- If tests pass, the PR can be approved and merged.

+ **4. Merging and Deployment**
+- After approval, the PR is merged into `main`.
+- A deployment pipeline automatically deploys the changes.
+- Developers then pull the latest changes to stay updated.

+## **License: MIT**

+**Why MIT?**

+This application is designed to **help users generate, browse, and customize exams** efficiently.
+By using the MIT License, we ensure that:
+- Educators and institutions can use and modify the tool without legal barriers.
+- Developers can contribute to improving the app without restrictive licensing terms.
+- Open-source adoption remains strong, allowing continued growth and enhancement.